homanchou/xr/book/build-your-own-webvr-site.md

 This will create a development database (a logical database) within your docker postgres database container.

 Then start your server using `iex -S mix phx.server`

+Remember this command.
+You'll be using it a lot and I may not always spell it out.
+I'll just say, start your server and try something in your browser.

 If you're on linux you may also get an error about needing `inotify-tools`, in which case follow the links to install that for live-reload.